Kulwant Rana

 Kulwant Rana is an Indian politician currently serving as a member of the Delhi Legislative Assembly, representing the Rithala constituency.
 He is a member of the Bharatiya Janata Party and has previously served as the Vice President of the BJP Delhi State.

 He was elected as an MLA in 2003 and re-elected in 2008, 2013.
 In 2025, he was elected as an MLA from the BJP for the fourth time.

+Early life and education

+Kulwant Rana is from Rithala, New Delhi.
+He was born in 1970 into a Hindu Rajput family to Devender Rana.

+He studied Bachelors of Arts History from Manonmaniam Sunderanar University.